newptcai/MathJax-docs/web/configuration.rst

 The sections below describe the different places you could put such a configuration.
-For information on the options that you can set for each of the components, see the :ref:`configuration` pages.
+For information on the options that you can set for each of the components, see the :ref:`configuring-mathjax` pages.

 .. _inline-configuration: